 KEY TAKEAWAYS & RETROSPECTION

 Throughout each phase of these projects, our team worked together to find a focused, user-centered truth and delivered high-end results.
-Once we uncovered and defined the UX Brand scope, many of our high-level phases began to fall into place and the results were exceptional.
+Once we uncovered and defined the Experience Brand scope many of our high-level phases began to fall into place and the results were praised as an exceptional overall effort to engage customers and uplift KPIs.